mohammad-oghli/AWS-S3-Storage-Data/README.md

 ### Using Environment Variables

-In this method you don't need to install **AWS CLI**, but it's preferred to install it in your OS in case you need to check your aws services from you local machine
+In this method you don't need to install **AWS CLI**, but it's preferred to install it in your OS in case you need to check your aws services from your local machine

 You can set AWS credentials as environment variables in your OS